Shad0wlife/DSP_AssemblerUI/README.md

 - v2.1.0 Updated to be compatible with new game version and be more resistant to future updates.
 Restructured Project files and code.
 - v2.2.0 Updated to avoid a rare error when pasting recipes under specific circumstances.
 Should also ensure more compatibility with Nebula when another player changes the recipe of an open Assembler Window.
 - v2.2.1 Updated for compatibility with the Mecha Customization Update due to the changes added to production buffs.
+- v2.3.0 Updated to allow for configurable decimal places and adaptive text positioning.
+The release for this version will be built against the Dark Fog Update.
+It should also be possible to manually build it against older versions of the game, if needed.